francisco-rodriguez-cuenca/reinforcement_learning_tracker/0_summaries/empirical_design/EmpiricalDesign.md

 8. Aggressive cutoffs can significantly skew the results.

 If we truly want to understand our algorithms and gather sufficient evidence for our claims, we need to take the scientific enterprise seriously.
 Science is first and foremost about understanding, not picking winners and losers.

+## 3. Dealing with Hyperparameters

+* Three typical goals of our experiment:
+  * Understanding of the _variety of behaviours_ produced by our algorithms on different hyperparameter settings
+    * There is some knowledge on how to study hyperparameter sensitivity
+  * Understanding the _idealized maximum capabilities_ of an algorithm with optimal hyperparameter settings
+    * Often limited to benchmark problems
+    * Two challenges:
+      * Statistical: stochastic functions are hard to maximize
+      * It is defficult to ensure a level playing field with similar tuning effort between algorithms
+  * Understand the _deployment performance_ that the algorithm is likely to achieve with selected hyperparameters
+    * Greatest challenge:
+      * Unsupervised learning has a general purpose approach for hyperparameter selection
+      * Supervised Learning has cross-validation
+      * Reinforcement Learning is less clear on how to use cross-validationa and others
+    * Additional challenges:
+      * Sim vs real
+      * lots of data with limited compute vs limited data and lots of compute
+      * Safe vs unsafe exploration
+    * Each combination of factors will lead to different methodologies for the selection of hyperparameterss

+### 3.1 Understanding hyperparameter sensitivity

+* The goal of hyperparameter sensitivity analysis is to help us understand our algorithms.
+  * Not supporting SOTA claims!
+* Classic example: TD($\lambda$)
+  * MonteCarlo: $\lambda \rArr 1$
+  * Original: $\lambda \rArr 0$
+  * Possible takeaways of one study:
+    * 0.9 is optimal
+    * variable performance as $\lambda \rArr 1$
+    * diverges as $\lambda \rArr 0$
+    * performance may suddenly drop off out of a certain range: difficult to tune on other environments
+* In order to evaluate our algorithm with different values of a hyperparameter, we need to collect enough data to provide reasonable estimates of our statistic of choice.
+  * In the most basic setting (one hyperparameter): N runs for each hyper parater H, N x H runs!!!
+EXPENSIVE

+#### Dealing with a single hyperparameter